ChristianOrr/ChristianOrr.github.io/_posts/2019-03-19-mushlinearreg.md

 ## Strategy

 I'm going to perform this classification using the machine learning technique, logistic regression.
 I've decided to use logistic regression because it's one of the simplest classification methods.
 This gives me the ability to clearly explain each step in this project, without the project getting too long.
 The aim of logistic regression is to separate the data using a linear function, this function is called the decision boundary.
 All the points on one side of the decision boundary are classified as poisonous and all points on the opposite side are classified as edible.
 I'm not going to explain explicitly how the linear function is determined, because this will require university level mathematics and statistics.
 My short explanation is that each muchroom has a probability function assigned to it, which determines the probability of achieving the correct class (poisonous/edible), given its features.
 Then the probability functions for all mushrooms are combined to form another function, called a loss function.
 Then I need to find the minimum of this loss function, which will tell me the optimal decision boundary.
-I'm going to use skikit-learn to do the logistic regression, so you won't see any of these calculations in this project.
+I'm going to use scikit-learn to do the logistic regression, so you won't see any of these calculations in this project.
 Logistic regression can be performed on data points with many dimensions, but for this project I want to work with data in two dimensions.
 This will allow my computer to quickly process the data and give me the ability to plot all the points on a two dimensional graph.
 I will end up having 95 separate dimensions, so to transform these features into 2 dimensions, I will use a technique called principle component analysis (PCA).
 PCA uses a fairly advanced mathematical technique called projection, which projects a vector with higher dimensions onto a vector with lower dimensions.
-I will be relying on skikit-learn to perform PCA, so you won't need to know exactly how it works.
+I will be relying on scikit-learn to perform PCA, so you won't need to know exactly how it works.
 Once the features have been reduced to two dimensions, then I will plot the points on a graph and add the linear decision boundary, created from the logistic regression classifier.

 ## Importing Libraries and Loading Data